DIY Hair Serum for Frizzy Hair – Step-by-Step Guide

 - 5 drops Lavender or Rosemary essential oil

-- A small glass bottle with a dropper
+- Small glass bottle with dropper

-- Add vitamin E oil and essential oil.
+- Add Vitamin E and essential oils.

-- Close the bottle and shake well.
+- Close and shake well.

 - Store in a cool, dry place.
-Your homemade smoothing hair serum is ready!

 How to Use the DIY Hair Serum